OIDC¶

 ---|---|

-Callback URL | The callback address agreed upon in the OIDC protocol after successful authentication, used to receive the identity provider's authentication response. |
+Callback URL | The callback address agreed upon in the OIDC protocol after successful authentication, used to receive responses from the identity provider. |

-Initiate Login URL | The entry point address for starting the OIDC login flow from Guance, provided by the identity provider. |
+Initiate Login URL | The entry address to start the OIDC login process from the Guance side, provided by the identity provider. |